WIX vs WordPress: Which Platform Is Right for Your Website?

 1. Limited Customization

-While Wix offers flexibility, it doesn’t match WordPress’s level of customization.
+While it offers flexibility, it doesn’t match WordPress’s level of customization.
 Advanced features often require third-party apps.

 2. Less Scalability